AqwamCreates/DataPredict/docs/TermsAndConditionsEnforcementInformation.md

 1. Advertise the bounty reward to the public.

 2. Once a whistleblower found a company that violates the terms and conditions, the whistleblower is requested to give all the evidence of companies' usage.
+This is for building an intial evidence to convince pro-bono lawyers to take this case.

 3. I will contact a pro-bono lawyer to review the whistleblower's evidence.
 Once a pro-bono lawyer agrees to take this case, the whistleblower, the pro-bono lawyer and me will work together to maximize the likelihood of success.
 This includes: